dr-tc/uu-campus-quest/content/explorer-2-quest.md

 {{< div-justify >}}
 You have found the hole in the wall.
-Easy to miss, but essential when you need to sort out a parking dilema!
+Easy to miss, but essential when you need to sort out a parking dilemma!

 Your quest is to take a look at the {{< styled-link-new-window href="https://www.ulster.ac.uk/carparks/payments-tariffs" >}}UU Car Parking{{< /styled-link-new-window >}}webpages and work out how much **6 hours** parking will cost a student.
 {{< div-end >}}